 The TAR NC allows for excluding of certain routes where flows between the points do not occur.
 This has not been considered in any of the Proposals.

-Workgroup noted that Modifications with an optional capacity charge and CWD (0678B/D/G) as an approach builds on the CWD methodology to better reflect flows between proximate Entry and Exit Points.
+Some Workgroup noted that Modifications with an optional capacity charge and CWD (0678B/D/G) as an approach builds on the CWD methodology to better reflect flows between proximate Entry and Exit Points.

 Specific Capacity Discounts